dv516/dv516.github.io/about.md

 2. When systems cannot be handled in a centralized manner, either due to their size, physical barriers, data sharing protocols or complexity,  address their modelling and optimisation via distributed algorithms.
 This should include ways to optimally decompose the system into distributed or hierarchical subsystems (community detection) and to optimally share information.
 3. Horizontally or vertically integrate Reinforcement Learning with conventional Model Predictive Control agents.

-The developed methods will be tested on various process-wide control and enterprise-wide supply chain operation case studies, involving potential industrial collaborations.
+These methods will be tested on various process-wide control and enterprise-wide supply chain operation case studies, involving potential industrial collaborations.